 "Glad you could make it."
 The breathy voice pulled Ziva back into the present, and she swore silently in Hebrew for letting her mind wander.
 "I'm Dr. Harris, but you can call me Sam."
 Dr. Harris flashed a smile at Tony, and her teeth were so bright they should have come with a label: WARNING: DO NOT STARE DIRECTLY AT TEETH.
 DOING SO MAY CAUSE PERMANENT BLINDNESS.
 "Director Shepard told me you were coming.
 It's Special Agent DiNozzo, right?"

 "Yeah," Tony said shortly.
 "This is my partner, Officer David."
 He flexed the fingers that were laced with Ziva's, and Dr. Harris caught the movement.
 Her gray eyes saw that their hands—his right, her left—were intertwined, and a warm flush crept into her cheeks.
 Ziva's wolf curled her upper lip and huffed with satisfaction.
 Good.
 Maybe she'll back off now.
 I still want to shoot her, of course.

-She gritted her teeth and squeezed his hand harder.
-Tony's muffled whine filled her with satisfaction.
-Shut up if you know what's good for you, DiNozzo.
+She mentally gritted her teeth and squeezed his hand.
+Tony's muffled whine filled her with satisfaction. «Yes, I do, but right now shut up if you know what's good for you, DiNozzo.»

 Ziva had to resist the urge to roll her eyes.
 The she-wolf answered, "I'm fine," just as Tony replied, "No thanks."